ucsb-cs16/f22/_lab/lab09.md

 You should replace each function stub with the correct code for the function until all of the tests for each one pass.
 It is recommended that you work on the functions one at a time in the order that they are presented above.
 That is, get all the tests to pass for addIntToStartOfList then addIntToEndOfList and so on.
 When all the tests pass, move on to the next step.

-## Step 4: Checking your work before submitting
+## Step 4: Check Your Work

 When you are finished, you should be able to type  <code>make clean</code> and then <code>make tests</code> and see all of the tests pass.

 At that point, you are ready to try submitting on gradescope.

-## Step 5: Submit Your Assignment on Gradescope
+## Step 5: Submitting on Gradescope

 Submit the strFuncs.cpp and linkedListFuncs.cpp files on gradescope.

+**Note that the test cases provided to you in the lab are not comprehensive.
+If your code does not pass the Gradescope tests, think about possible edge cases that is breaking your code.**

 # Grading Rubric